HUST-NingKang-Lab/Meta-Prism-2.0/README.md

 28:4050 0.0247525,4158 0.618812,4610 0.00990099,9286 0.019802,9422 0.00495049,9563 0.039604,9692 0.019802,9725 0.0148515,9726 0.0148515,9999 0.00990099,12211 0.00495049,12239 0.00495049,12274 0.00495049,12424 0.039604,12507 0.0247525,12645 0.0445545,13867 0.00990099,20976 0.00495049,21023 0.00495049,21627 0.00495049,21988 0.00990099,22119 0.00495049,22541 0.00495049,22581 0.00495049,26023 0.00495049,26123 0.029703,26575 0.00990099,26810 0.00495049,
 }
 ```
-5. Format of binnary packaged data
+5. Format of binary packaged data

-Binnary packaged data is mainly similar to ascii packaged data.
-The structure is (little endian)
+Binary packaged data is mainly similar to ascii packaged data.
+The structure is (little endian mode)

 ```
 20 Byte char Source